mcaroba/turbogap/README.md

     git clone --recursive http://github.com/mcaroba/turbogap.git /turbogap/source/directory

 Where `/turbogap/source/directory` is the directory where you're putting the **TurboGAP** source code.
-To build the **TubogGAP** binary and library, you need to provide a `Makefile` with the appropriate options for your system.
+To build the **TubogGAP** binary and library, you need to select the options that best match your architecture, by editing this line in the `Makefile`:

+    include makefiles/Makefile.Ubuntu_gfortran_mpi

 A list of example makefiles is provided under the `makefiles/` directory.
-You can copy (and edit, as needed) the `Makefile` that best fits your system, e.g.,

-    cp makefiles/Makefile.Ubuntu_gfortran_mpi Makefile

-After a `Makefile` is provided, to build the code just type
+Once you are happy with your `Makefile`, to build the code just type

     make